-At the heart of TPIC’s public interest program is the annual Sparer Symposium which is planned by the Toll Public Interest Scholars each year.
-The Sparer Symposium commemorates the life and work of the late Edward V. Sparer, Professor of Law and Social Policy.
-The Symposium brings together legal academics, practitioners, community members, and activists/organizers to provide insight into the dynamic relationship between scholarship and practice in the area of poverty law, merging theory and practice.
+Since 1984, the Edward V. Sparer Symposium has been one of the Law School’s cornerstone events.
+By focusing on urgent social justice issues of our time, the Sparer Symposium commemorates the life and work of the late Edward V. Sparer, Professor of Law and Social Policy.
+The Symposium brings together academics, practitioners, community members, activists, and organizers to provide insight into the dynamic relationship between scholarship and practice in the area of poverty law.

 40th Annual Edward V. Sparer Symposium